What is a Network? | Exploring Computer Networking Components

 1. Metropolitan Area Networks (MAN)

-A MAN links computers across an area with many buildings.
+A MAN links PCs across an area with many buildings.
 Additionally, it utilizes devices owned by the same organization to interconnect the equipment.

 MAN often connects LANs to create more extensive networks.
-Thus, it finds widespread usage in interconnecting local area networks (LANs).
+Thus, it is widely used to connect LANs.

 1. Wide Area Networks (WAN)